NETESOLUTIONS/ERNIE/README.md

 # Welcome to ERNIE
 <img align="left" src="ERNIE.png" width="250" height="200" border="120">

-## _Netelabs has a position open for a Data Engineer https://shar.es/a0Cfis to work on ERNIE._

 ```
 @article{keserci_ernie:_2018,
 	title = {{ERNIE}: {A} {Data} {Platform} for {Research} {Assessment}},